real-4w/office_hack/README.md

 open_browser.py         : Script to open pages on browser.
 URL's in script, see all_script.py for a yaml version run_exe.py              : Script to open windows executables start_day.py            : Launches a number of tabs in browsers &  fires a executbles up.
-Config in tools.yaml w_vda.py                : wrapper for 'VirtualDesktopAccessor.dll' || 64 bits python only
+Config in tools.yaml w_vda.py                : Wrapper for 'VirtualDesktopAccessor.dll' || 64 bits python only

 WIP
 test_move_win.py             : Move the active applicatoin between virtual desktops